-<RegistryName>.<MajorVersion>.<MinorVersion>.<MessageKey>
+<MessageRegistryPrefix>.<MajorVersion>.<MinorVersion>.<MessageKey>

-< RegistryName> is the name of the registry.
-The registry name shall be Pascal-cased, except for any prepended unique OEM identifier which may include underscore ( \ ) characters.
-The registry name shall be exposed in the RegistryPrefix property in the message registry.

-- <majorVersion> is a non-negative integer that represents the major version of the registry. - <minorVersion> is a non-negative integer that represents the minor version of the registry. - <MessageKey> is a human-readable key into the registry.
+- <messageRegistryPrefix> is the name of the message registry.
+The message registry name shall be Pascal-cased, except for any prepended unique OEM identifier which may include underscore () characters.
+The message registry name shall be exposed in the RegistryPrefix property in the message registry. - <MajorVersion> is a non-negative integer that represents the major version of the message registry. - <MinorVersion> is a non-negative integer that represents the minor version of the message registry. - <MessageKey> is a human-readable key into the message registry.
 The message key shall be Pascal-cased and shall not include spaces, periods, or special characters.